mcjauregui72/FilmDatabase/README.md

 ![readme17](graphics/readme17.png)

-To link our ‘directors’ table to our ‘movies’ table in the eventual SQL database, we needed to build a table containing ‘director_id’ and ‘movie_id’.
-Again, we looked at the credits datafile for ‘movie_id’ and ‘crew’.
-Like in the previous step, we used iterrows(): to isolate ‘crew’ and ‘movie_id’ and identify instances where ‘job’ equals “Director” using .get(), so that we could append all (director) ‘id’ values to an empty list called ‘director_ids’.
-We then used this list to create the ‘movie_director’ data frame to pair ‘movie_id’s with associated ‘director_id’s.
+Linking the ‘directors’ table to the ‘movies’ table in the eventual SQL database required building a table containing ‘director_id’ and ‘movie_id’.
+With the credits datafile containing ‘movie_id’ and ‘crew’, the iterrows(): method isolated ‘crew’ and ‘movie_id.’
+The .get() method identified instances where ‘job’ equals “Director,” making it possible to append all (director) ‘id’ values to an empty list called ‘director_ids’.
+This list was then used to create the ‘movie_director’ data frame to pair ‘movie_id’s with associated ‘director_id’s.

-Again, we concatenated an initialized data frame ‘movieid_directorid_df’ with the ‘movie_director’ data frame before converting ‘movie_id’s and ‘director_id’s to integers with astype(int).
-Finally, we exported ‘movieid_directorid_df’ to a .csv file.
+An initialized data frame ‘movieid_directorid_df’ was concatenated with the ‘movie_director’ data frame before converting ‘movie_id’s and ‘director_id’s to integers with astype(int).
+Next, ‘movieid_directorid_df’ was exported as a .csv file.

 ![readme18](graphics/readme18.png)